Admissions & Financial Aid FAQs

 Q. What should I do if my family's financial situation changes?

-A. It is not necessary to file another FAFSA or PROFILE application.
+A. It is not necessary to file another FAFSA application.
 Send a letter or call to explain the changes in your situation.
 Contact our office if you need any assistance.

-Q. My parents can't afford the amount of money the FAFSA and PROFILE say they can.
+Q. My parents can't afford the amount of money that the FAFSA reports.
 What should I do?

 A. If you feel you have not been given adequate consideration, you should contact our financial aid office.
 When determining your financial aid package, we make every effort to offer you the maximum amount of assistance you are eligible to receive from the resources available.
 In determining your aid eligibility, we are governed by federal and state regulations which may limit the types and amounts of assistance you are qualified to receive.